-SL AGRITECH CORPORATION "Issuer" or the (the "Company) is offering "CPs") Commercial Papers (the in the aggregate principal amount of ₽1,500,000,000.00 (the "Offer").
+SL AGRITECH CORPORATION (the "Issuer" or the "Company) is offering Commercial Papers (the "CPs") in the aggregate principal amount of \neq 1,500,000,000.00 (the "Offer").
 The CPs, which may be issued in lump sum or in tranches, shall have an interest rate fixed prior to issuance.
-The succeeding tranches. if any, are to be issued under a shelf registration within three (3) years from the date of effectivity of the registration statement.
+The succeeding tranches, if any, are to be issued under a shelf registration within three (3) years from the date of effectivity of the registration statement.